 Don’t forget that plastic surgeon Dr Ellis Choy and his team are on hand at all times.
 If you want to speak to Dr Choy or schedule a follow-up appointment for any reason, please get in touch straight away.

 *The information about Asian blepharoplasty was reviewed by Dr. Ellis Choy.
 If you have any questions, please don’t hesitate to contact us here.

 What is the Difference Between Blepharoplasty and Asian Double Eyelid Surgery?

 Blepharoplasty is the standard eyelid procedure designed to correct irregularities of the eyelids, performed for both functional and cosmetic reasons.
-Depending on the condition and desires of the patient, this surgery may involve removing or repositioning excess skin and tissue to improve vision and enhance the overall aesthetic of the eyes.
-Similarly, Asian blepharoplasty, or Asian double eyelid surgery, addresses concerns on the eyelids and modifies the tissue to create a more natural-looking and aesthetically pleasing contour of the eyes.
+Depending on the condition and desires of the patient, this surgery may involve removing or repositioning excess skin and tissue to improve vision and enhance the aesthetic of the eyes.
+Similarly, Asian blepharoplasty, or Asian double eyelid surgery, addresses concerns on the eyelids and modifies the tissue to create a new contour for the upper eyelids.

-Beyond his surgical experience and expertise, Dr Ellis Choy boasts an in-depth understanding of Asian facial anatomy, which allows him to create the most natural-looking outcome for his patients.
+Beyond his surgical experience and expertise, Dr Ellis Choy boasts an in-depth understanding of Asian facial anatomy, which helps him to create a natural-looking outcome for his patients.
 Based on this knowledge, he uses specialised surgical techniques and a personalised approach to adjust the eyes in line with each patient’s natural and distinctive facial aesthetic.
 Dr Choy’s goal when performing Asian blepharoplasty is to enhance the eyes while preserving each patient’s individuality and natural beauty.

 Asian Double Eyelid Repair and Revision